virtual-labs/exp-swe-solutions-iiith/experiment/theory.md

 - **Wave function (ψ):** Describes the behavior of the particle system (or particle wave) and all the system variables defining it. \phi is an expression of location (x, y, z in 3D) and time (t).
 - **Probability density (ψ*ψ):** It is the conjugate product of the wave function, gives the probability of finding the particle
-- **Quantization:** The solution of SWE, \phi, for a given bounded system exists only for specific values of Energy and \phi.
+- **Quantization:** The solution of SWE, ψ, for a given bounded system exists only for specific values of Energy and ψ.
 Thus, the Energy and Wavefunction are
 `quantized’.
 Number representing its quantized state is called the ‘Quantum number’ usually denoted by ’n’.
 -**E :** represents the energy of the particle in the system.
 -**V(x,y,z)** is the system potential in 3 dimension.